-2.16 Officers have identified a small number of car parks where other changes are recommended.
+- 2.17 Officers have identified a small number of car parks where other changes are recommended.
 These proposals are set out in Essential Reference Paper 'E'.
-In Buntingford and Sawbridgeworth officers propose the reduction, over time, of each town's extended free parking period - currently three hours in Buntingford and one hour in Sawbridgeworth.

-- 2.17 The Committee is requested to forward its comments on the proposals set out in Essential Reference Paper 'E' to the Executive. - 3.0 Implications/Consultations - 3.1 Implementation of the changes detailed in this report will require the promotion of a Traffic Regulation Order (TRO).
+In Buntingford and Sawbridgeworth, officers propose the reduction, over time, of each town's extended free parking period currently three hours in Buntingford and one hour in Sawbridgeworth. - 2.18 The above matters were considered by the Corporate Business Scrutiny Committee on 29 November and the Committee's recommendations will be reported orally to this Executive. - 2.19 The Executive is asked to approve enactment of the changes listed in Essential Reference Paper 'E'. - 3.0 Implications/Consultations - 3.1 Implementation of the changes detailed in this report will require the promotion of a Traffic Regulation Order (TRO).
 It is anticipated the TRO will be advertised in early January 2017.
 The TRO process gives any interested party the right to object or make comments on the Council's proposals.
 The changes are planned to come into effect at the start of the 2017/18 financial year.

-Background Papers None.
+Background Papers

+None

-Contact Member: Councillor Gary Jones, Executive Member for
+Contact Member: Councillor Gary Jones - Executive Member for

-Economic Development.
+Economic Development